smn57958/SIA_PROJECT-1/README.md

 8. For another actor, simply scroll up to the first question to select your favorite actor (Step 3) and repeat.

+9. Query that asks for actors with maximum movies in "User Preferred" Genre has two buttons, Press "Select Genre" A list of available genres will appear and select anyone of the genres.

+10. After the selection is made click on "Genrize!" button to get the output.
+You can try different genres by simply selecting other genres, No need to refresh.

 ## Authors

 * **Sohan M. Nipunage**	 - 	[smn57958@uga.edu](mailto:smn57958@uga.edu)